good-idea/sane-shopify/README.md

 If you want to be notified of updates, leave a comment in [this issue](https://github.com/good-idea/sane-shopify/issues/22).

+## Contributing

+All contributions are welcome!
+Please open issues for any ideas for what you'd like this package to do.
+If you want to contribute to the project, see the [Contributing](CONTRIBUTING.md) docs.

 ## What this project is

 **Sane Shopify** was built after working around the limitations of the Shopify product & collection editor.
 Shopify has great e-commerce administration capabilities, but as a CMS, it's far behind solutions such as Sanity in terms of customization.
 Adding content beyond Shopify's defaults requires working with metafields, through 3rd-party apps or plugins.
 For example: